Museums+Tech 2017 will be held at the Imperial War Museum, London, on Friday 3 November 2017.

 Tech in a divided world

-This year’s programme brings together an eclectic and provocative group of speakers who will both share practical lessons from their own experience and pose challenges to existing practice across the sector.
-We think you will come away from this year’s event both inspired and challenged, with a list of ideas to trail in your own organisation.
-Themes will include accessibility-led explorations of touch and sound through 3D printing and #other technologies; fake news and the role of museums in a post-truth world; chat bots and pushing the conversation beyond conventional walls; digital literacy and its impact on organizational change; and much more!
+This year’s conference brings together an eclectic and provocative group of speakers who will share practical lessons from their own experience and pose challenges to existing practice across the sector.
+You will come away from this year’s event both inspired and challenged, with a list of ideas to try in your own organisation.

-Get a taste of this year’s programme… (more details will be released soon)
+Get a taste of this year’s programme… (more details will be released soon).
+Pop to the bottom of the page to see fuller abstracts.

 09.30 – Registration